Since childhood, I’ve attempted New Year’s resolutions, not spiritual resolutions just self-improvement promises to myself.

 Mary Rooney Armand

 Mary is the creator and writer for the faith-based blog ButterflyLiving.org.
 Her writing is featured on multiple Christian websites.
-She is the author of the book, “Identity, Understanding, and Accepting Who I Am in Christ” and Life Changing Stories. a collaboration with 34 authors available on Amazon.
+She is the author of, “Identity, Understanding, and Accepting Who I Am in Christ” and Life Changing Stories. a collaboration with 34 authors available on Amazon.

 Hi.
 Great post!
 Yes, I have found that New Year’s resolutions are difficult to keep as well.
 I have good intentions, but have a difficult time to bring most of the to fruition.
 God bless.